-Snacks & Meal Standards for After School ProgramsThis fact sheet identifies the federal reimbursable snack requirements as well as the state nutrition standards for snacks and meals offered in after school programs.
+Snacks & Meal Standards for After School ProgramsThis fact sheet identifies the state nutrition standards as well as the federal reimbursable requirements for snacks and meals offered in after school programs (ASP).

 California Department of Education (CDE) Administered After School Programs.
-As of January 1, 2014, after school programs have the option to serve a snack, a meal, or both.
+After school programs have the option to serve a snack, a meal, or both.
 All snacks provided to students in the CDE’s After School Education and Safety (ASES) programs or the federally funded 21st Century Community Learning Centers (21st CCLC) programs must meet, at a minimum, the California nutrition standards identified below.
-If snacks are provided through one of the federally reimbursable meal programs, the food must meet both the federal requirements and the California nutrition standards.
-Federal Program Monitoring (FPM) reviewers will evaluate the after school program for compliance with the nutrition standards.
+Furthermore, programs must seek to qualify for a federally funded after school snack or meal program.
+If snacks are provided through one of the federally reimbursable meal programs, known as child nutrition programs, the food must meet both the federal requirements and the California nutrition standards.
+Federal Program Monitoring (FPM) reviewers will evaluate the after school program for compliance with the California nutrition standards.

-Assembly Bill (AB) 626 added a meal to the acceptable food options that must be offered to students in the CDE administered after school programs.
 Meals served in after school programs (ASPs) through the Child and Adult Care Food Program (CACFP) must meet the CACFP nutrition requirements to receive the federal reimbursement for the meals.
 For flexibility, the CACFP allows School Food Authorities to use either the CACFP or the National School Lunch Program meal pattern.
-AB 626 clarifies that after school meals are not required to comply with the California nutrition standards identified below.
-For more information on AB 626, visit Management Bulletin AB626: Afterschool Meals.
+After school meals are not required to comply with the California nutrition standards identified below.

 California Education Code Requirements